 We didn’t take any shares away from employees as part of this process.
 When we issue refresh grants in the future, we will take into account whether employees are already above the 50th percentile for their level.

-Here’s what employee equity distribution at Carta looked like before the leveling:
+Here’s what employee equity distribution at Carta looked like before and after the leveling:

 Communicating findings and planning next steps

 Our CEO Henry Ward announced the findings in an all-hands presentation.
 He explained how we’d distribute fix-it grants and laid out our plan for the future.
 The team’s response was overwhelmingly positive.

 Now that we have consistent levels and benchmarks across the team, we’re focused on ongoing maintenance for top performers, future hires, and internal promotions.
 We will reevaluate everyone’s compensation regularly—accounting for gender bias, negotiations, and other factors—to make sure we have internal parity among peers.

 What we learned

 Here are the biggest things we learned during this process:

 - Equity leveling is easier earlier.
 In an ideal world, startups would use consistent levels and benchmarks from the very first grants they issue.
 But wherever you are in your company lifecycle, start now.
 It’ll never get easier.